duykhoa/duykhoa.github.io/_posts/2021-01-03-a-working-product.md

 I have wondered a lot of what makes a product successful.

-Nowadays there are many product that failed from the execution phrase, some products failed in even earlier phrase.
+Nowadays there are many product that failed from the execution phrase, some products failed in even earlier phrases.

 The early it fails, the least damage it does.

-2 things to consider while building the product: realize and accept failure and move on, adjust the goal quickly and turn the directionl.
+2 things to consider while building the product: realize and accept failure and move on, adjust the goal quickly and turn the direction.

 Product usually starts with a superb idea, and the dangerous thing is the plan.